browserengineering/book/book/accessibility.md

-[^for-now]: Perhaps software assistants will become more widespread as technology improves, mediating between the user and web pages, and will one day no longer primarily be a screen-reader accessibility technology.
+[^for-now]: Perhaps software assistants will become more widespread as technology improves, mediating between the user and web pages, and will one day no longer primarily be a screen reader accessibility technology.
 Password managers and form autofill agents are already somewhat like this, and in many cases use the same browser APIs as screen readers.